Huawei launches new operating system for phones, eyes 'Internet-of-Things' market

 China’s leading telecommunications equipment maker found itself on a U.S. trade blacklist in May 2019 due to national security concerns.
 Huawei has repeatedly denied it is a risk.

 The ban put Huawei’s handset business under immense pressure.
-Once the world’s biggest smartphone maker, Huawei now is ranked sixth globally with a 4% market share in the first quarter.
+Once the world’s biggest smartphone maker, Huawei is now ranked sixth, with a 4% market share in the first quarter.

+The presentation did not feature any new smartphones, although a company press release said two older high-end models would be re-released.

+The company is looking into providing upgrades for some components like batteries for users with older phones, Yu said.

 But Wang said the company was looking beyond smartphones with HarmonyOS.
-He said the smartphone market had plateaued and that smartphones remain the dominant device in people’s lives largely because most developers have few other platforms to develop for.
+He said the smartphone market had plateaued and smartphones remained the dominant device in people’s lives largely because most developers had few other platforms to develop for.

 Instead, there was a need for a system to bridge the gap between devices, Wang said.